How to File an Injunction in Florida?

 The definition for “harass” is “to engage in the course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.”

 According to Florida Statute § 784.048, stalking is when a person “willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person and makes a credible threat to that person.”
-Harassment may be verbal threats of violence, such as a neighbor coming into your yard, confronting you and screaming at you, threatening to hit or harm you physically in other ways.
+Harassment may be verbal threats of violence, such as a neighbor coming into your yard, confronting you and screaming at you or threatening to hit or harm you physically in other ways.
 An isolated incident will not be enough.
 There must be at least two incidents that indicate a repeated pattern of behavior.

 If neighbor harassment increases to the level of repeat violence, you can also file an injunction as long as there have been at least two incidents, the violence was from the same person, and at least one of the incidents occurred within the last six months.